 From natural disasters to student illness outbreaks, emergencies can happen every day.
 Being able to plan ahead, as well as respond when crises arise, can help minimize the impact on your students and your institution.
-Students finishing this certificate program will have the skills to deal directly with the crisis, the stakeholders involved, and the media through an understanding of:
+Students completing the Graduate Certificate in Campus Crisis Management will have the skills to deal directly with the crisis, the stakeholders involved, and the media through an understanding of:

 - Crisis management in schools and universities, including planning, prevention, response, and recovery

 - Human relations skills across various educational settings

 - Law in student affairs